Times and Dates

 There are several ways that a new Time instance can be created.
 The first is simply to create a new instance like any other class.

 When you do it this way, you can pass in a string representing the desired time.
-This can be any string that PHP’s strtotime() function can parse:
+This can be any string that PHP’s DateTimeImmutable constructor can parse.
+See Supported Date and Time Formats for details.

 <?php